Lullabot/information-security-policy/access/passwords.md

 On Android, choose a more unpredictable pattern or create a longer PIN (up to 16 digits).

 On iOS you can go beyond the standard four-digit PIN by going into Settings >> Touch ID & Passcode >> Change Passcode.
 When setting the new passcode you will see a link called "Passcode Options".
-You can select that to choose either an alphanmeric passcode or a longer numeric passcode.
+You can select that to choose either an alphanumeric passcode or a longer numeric passcode.